exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/06_Running NodeJS/06_Setting up Logging/index.md

 So, in the demo project, the use of `winston` is limited to configuring the console output, and the purpose expanding beyond JS `console.log` is strictly to get better formatting capabilities.
 Although, you'll see `file:` configuration in `src/utils/logger.js` - as it came in with the sample.
 Can definitely be deleted.

-Finally, before we get to running live queries and mutations, a necessary walkthrough how to get the GraphiQL tool working
+Finally, before we get to running live queries and mutations, a necessary walkthrough how to get the GraphiQL - our Front End - tool working.
+A bit convoluted, but not too bad!